Joins via Geometric Resolutions: Worst-case and Beyond: Introduction

 However, worst-case can be pathological.
 For example, input relations are typically already pre-processed and stored in sophisticated indices to facilitate fast query answering (in even {\em sub-linear} time).
 Motivated by this, recent work has gone beyond worst-case analysis to notions that are closer to {\it instance or pointwise} optimality.
 These beyond worst-case results have as their starting point the work of Demaine et al.~\cite{DBLP:conf/soda/DemaineLM00} and Barbay and Kenyon~\cite{DBLP:conf/soda/BarbayK02,DBLP:journals/talg/BarbayK08}, who designed beyond worst-case algorithms for set intersection and union problems, which were recently extended to join processing~\cite{nnrr}.\footnote{This algorithm has been implemented in a commercial database system, LogicBlox, with promising but initial results.
 In our preliminary experimental results, the new algorithm on some queries on real social network data showed up to two, even three orders of magnitude speedup over several existing commercial database engines~\cite{Nguyen:2015:JPG:2764947.2764948}.}

 As one might expect, the algorithms that achieve the above varied results are themselves varied; they make a wide range of seemingly incompatible assumptions: data are indexed or not; the measures are worst-case or instance-based; they may rely on (or ignore) detailed structural information about the query or cardinality information about the underlying tables.
-With all this variety, our first result may be surprising: {\it we recover all of the above mentioned results with a single, simple algorithm.}\footnote{We are unable to recover the more recent notions of widths, in particular, the notion of {\em submodular width}~\cite{DBLP:journals/jacm/Marx13}.
+With all this variety, our first result may be surprising: {\it we recover all of the above mentioned results with a single, simple algorithm.}\footnote{Here we are referring to the above mentioned results on join algorithms: worst-case and beyond.
+See Table~\ref{tab:ub} for more details.
+We are unable to recover the more recent notions of widths, in particular, the notion of {\em submodular width}~\cite{DBLP:journals/jacm/Marx13}.
 See Section~\ref{sec:related} for a more detailed discussion.}

 Our central algorithmic idea is to cast the problem of evaluating a join over data in indices as a geometric problem; specifically, we reduce the join problem to a problem (defined below) in which one covers a rectangular region of a multidimensional space (with dimension equal to the number of attributes of the join) with a set of rectangular boxes.
 These boxes represent regions in the space in which we know output tuples are {\em not} present.
 Such rectangles are a succinct way to represent the information conveyed by these data structures.
 We illustrate these ideas by an example.